 WHEN IT COMES TO CLIENT NEEDS, YOU NEED TO GET IN THE ZONE

-ZoneSports got their start when husband and wife team, XXX and XXX, became involved in their children’s junior basketball league.
+ZoneSports got their start when husband and wife team, became involved in their children’s junior basketball league.
 Watching the kid’s play each week, they saw a market for custom-designed basketball uniforms for small team groups.
 This quickly grew into providing team uniforms for other sporting associations and allowed ZoneSports to expand into apparel and merchandise for clubs.

 ZoneSports moves from a defence to an offence game plan